johndoe31415/x509sak/README.md

 Create a new certificate signing request (CSR) or certificate

 positional arguments:
-  in_key_filename       Filename of the input private key. out_filename          Filename of the output certificate signing request or
+  in_key_filename       Filename of the input private key or PKCS#11 URI (as
-                        certificate.
+                        specified in RFC7512 in case of a hardware key type. out_filename          Filename of the output certificate signing request or certificate.

 optional arguments:
-  -k keyspec, --keytype keyspec
+  -g keyspec, --gen-keyspec keyspec
-                        Private key type to generate for the certificate or CSR.
-By default, it is assumed the private key has created beforehand.
-Keyspecs have the form
+                        Private key specification to generate for the certificate or CSR when it doesn't exist.
+Examples are rsa:1024 or ecc:secp256r1.
-                        cryptosystem:args, where cryptosystem can be any of rsa, ecc or hw and the args depend on the cryptosystem; for RSA, it's the bitlength, for ECC, it's the curve name and for HW it's the key ID of the hardware token key.
-Examples are rsa:1024,
+  -k {pem,der,hw}, --keytype {pem,der,hw}
-                        ecc:secp256r1 or hw:1.
+                        Private key type.
+Can be any of pem, der, hw.
+Defaults to pem.
   -t {rootca,ca,tls-server,tls-client}, --template {rootca,ca,tls-server,tls-client}
                         Template to use for determining X.509 certificate extensions.
 Can be one of rootca, ca, tls-server, tls-